yash240408/pythakon_hacathon/README.md

 ### Configuration

-- `Present a handy module consisting of sensors and microsystems which are used to detect faults which cause accidents.
+- `Present a handy module consisting of sensors and microsystems which are used to detect faults which cause accidents`.
-- 'The causes of accidents are categorized into different modules which include anti-collision,track detection, object detection, level crossing and detect the presence of the guard at level crossing.
+- `The causes of accidents are categorized into different modules which include anti-collision,track detection, object detection, level crossing and detect the presence of the guard at level crossing`.

 ## Getting Started